Ibraheem-Moalla/WRO_Future_Engineers_Saturn_NCD/README.md

 # WRO_Future_Engineers_Saturn_NCD
-The Robot vehicle chassis design is built using LEGO pieces provided with Arduino Mega microcontroller and a Raspberry Pi 4 controller.
+The Robot vehicle chassis design is built using LEGO pieces.
+It is provided with Arduino Mega microcontroller and a Raspberry Pi 4 controller.
 The microcontroller is provided with five ultrasonic sensors, and the controller is provided with Raspberry pi camera V2.
 Two motors are used for movement, Servo motor for Acherman steering and a DC motor (j sumo 1000 rpm) for driving where the movement is distributed to the back wheels by a differential gear.
 Li-Poly RC batteries are used for supply purposes.

 For the qualifying matches, the algorithm is programmed by Arduino c (look Round_1_2.ino).
 The robot follows the wall along the straight section according to the distances measured by the two side sensors.
 The front sensor and one of the side-front sensors determine the direction of turning (right or left).